Beloth/Ostston-Work/Notes/Next Session.md

         * Both chests are filled with gold and silver
           * If you want you can fill your backpack to capacity ~ equivalent to 250gp each, mixture of GP and SP.
 Still lots more.
 How are you going to carry it?
             * All Lawful Good characters make a wisdon roll.
 Is it morally correct to do this?
 Is the Marshal a bad guy?
+        * Small shelf with a pair of glasses with tinted blue lenses
+          * Eyes of Charming